 A multiple methods approach was used to conduct this program review.
-Specifically, we looked at archival materials provided by the TREE Fund, conducted systematic searches of peer-reviewed and trade publications, performed a content analysis of the published abstracts, and conducted key informant interviews of research end-users (i.e., industry leaders, educators, and other researchers).
+Specifically, we looked at archival materials provided by TREE Fund, conducted systematic searches of peer-reviewed and trade publications, performed a content analysis of the published abstracts, and conducted a key informant study of research end-users (i.e., industry leaders, educators, and other researchers).
 Each of these methods is described in greater detail below.